By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 674|Page: 1|4 min read

-Across the globe, there are states which hike up the prices of women’s necessities than men.
+Across the globe, there are states which hike up the prices of women’s necessities more than men’s.
 Women’s necessities appear to be more expensive compared to the opposite gender.
-In some cases, there are products which have the same components and only differ in color yet the price varies according to the gender of the individual who will be using it.
+In some cases, there are products which have the same components and only differ in color, yet the price varies according to the gender of the individual who will be using it.
 Have you ever wondered why?
-This is due to the Pink Tax or otherwise known as gender based pricing.
+This is due to the Pink Tax, otherwise known as gender-based pricing.
 It is an additional pricing on products made for women’s use.
-It may appeal as fictitious to most people, but it really exists and is supported by the Pink Tax Repeal Act (H.R.
-5686) of the 114th Congress and have been published in Europe, Middle East, Canada, Australia, and other countries affected by the legislation.
+It may seem fictitious to most people, but it really exists and is supported by the Pink Tax Repeal Act (H.R.
+5686) of the 114th Congress.
+This phenomenon has been documented in Europe, the Middle East, Canada, Australia, and other countries affected by the legislation.

-According to an article in Forbes written by Tim Worstall, a British economist who majors in Economics and Finance at Adam Smith Institute in London, this controversial upcharge in women’s necessities have been studied by the New York Times and they have found out that pink disposable razors really cost more than blue disposable razors and this also proves true to other hygiene and dental necessities in markets located in different areas in France.
+According to an article in Forbes written by Tim Worstall, a British economist who majors in Economics and Finance at the Adam Smith Institute in London, this controversial upcharge in women’s necessities has been studied by the New York Times.
+They found that pink disposable razors really cost more than blue disposable razors.
+This also holds true for other hygiene and dental necessities in markets located in different areas of France (Worstall, 2016).
 This problem also exists outside of France.
 Consumer Reports in America discovered that drugstores increased the cost for commodities used by females.
-For instance, Excedrin Complete Menstrual which is used by women is worth 50 cents more than Excedrin Extra Strength which is used by men, despite the fact that both have similar measured constituents.
-According to the researchers of the University of Central Florida, females are charged more for their stuff compared to men.
+For instance, Excedrin Complete Menstrual, which is used by women, is worth 50 cents more than Excedrin Extra Strength, which is used by men, despite the fact that both have similar measured constituents (Consumer Reports, 2016).
+According to researchers at the University of Central Florida, females are charged more for their products compared to men (UCF Research, 2015).

 What can those individuals affected by the pink tax do about it?
-Basically, since it is an approved legislation and reforms and propagandists movements regarding this claim have been denied according to the jurisdiction of the 114th Congress, the pink tax is something that they would have to live with unless women would consider buying from the men’s lane since the only difference for some products is its physical appearance.
-They may also consider trying to love color blue and make it their new favorite color than pink.
+Basically, since it is an approved legislation and reforms and propagandist movements regarding this claim have been denied according to the jurisdiction of the 114th Congress, the pink tax is something that they would have to live with unless women consider buying from the men’s lane, since the only difference for some products is its physical appearance.
+They may also consider trying to love the color blue and make it their new favorite color instead of pink.
+Furthermore, increased consumer awareness and advocacy for change can play a pivotal role in addressing these disparities.
+By making informed choices and supporting businesses that practice fair pricing, consumers can drive the market towards greater gender equity.

 Browse our vast selection of original essay samples, each expertly formatted and styled